 Battle honours, First World War

-A battle honour is an official public recognition of a battle, action, or engagement by the inclusion on a unit’s colours, standard, or guidon.
+A battle honour is an official public recognition of a battle, action, or engagement by its inclusion on a unit’s colours, standard, or guidon.

 Definition of battle names

-“Actions” were defined as engagements involving forces no smaller than a division: for example, the German attack on Lagnicourt, France, in April 1917.
-Lesser engagements were defined as “affairs”, and included the fighting at Quinn’s Post on Gallipoli in May 1915.
-The committee also included descriptive terms such as “capture”, “occupation”, “attack”, and “defence”.
+The committee defined ‘battles’ as ‘engagements of primary importance fought out between forces not smaller than the corps.’
+On occasion, individual battles were grouped together, such as the battles of Megiddo, which included the battles fought at Sharon and Nablus.
+‘Actions’ were defined as engagements involving forces no smaller than a division: for example, the German attack on Lagnicourt, France, in April 1917.
+Lesser engagements were defined as ‘affairs’, and included the fighting at Quinn’s Post on Gallipoli in May 1915.
+The committee also included descriptive terms such as ‘capture’, ‘occupation’, ‘attack’, and ‘defence’.
+An ‘attack’ was defined as an unsuccessful offensive action.

 Awarding of battle honours

-The list defined by the Battles Nomenclature Committee was used to issue a Battle Honours list.
-Each British or Dominion unit (battalion, division, or corps) was permitted to select up to ten battle honours from this list of more than 180.
+The Battles Nomenclature Committee compiled an official battle honours list.
+Each British or Dominion unit (battalion, division, or corps) was permitted to select up to ten battle honours for display on their unit’s Colours from this list of more than 180.
 The selections required approval by the British War Office before being finally approved by the King.
+Not all engagements Australians were involved in were granted a battle honour.
+Despite being the subject of special claims by various battalions, some were excluded, for example Fromelles, Mouquet Farm, Thilloys, and Lagnicourt, among others.

-Several names of particular significance to Australia were not included in the list of battle honours.
-As a result of a submission by the governor-general to the British War Office, some modifications were later made to the list to satisfy Australian requirements.
+As the result of a submission by the Governor-General of Australia to the British War Office, some modifications were later made to the list to satisfy Australian requirements.
 Amendments included the addition of Mont St Quentin, Hamel, Péronne, and Chuignes in France, and a dispensation to use Sari Bair–Lone Pine for the fighting on Gallipoli.

 Sources